-There are clearly a lot more great use cases for Docker but I can’t help but feel like it’s being thrown into architectural layer cakes and markitectures as a substitute for the non-worlds “cloud”, “amazing” and “revolutionary.”
+There are clearly a lot more great use-cases for Docker, but I can’t help but feel like it’s being thrown into architectural layer cakes and markitectures as a substitute for the non-words “cloud”, “amazing” and “revolutionary.”

 How do I distinguish hot from hype?
 I look for places where Docker is solving just one problem set instead being a magic wand solution to a raft of systemic issues.